osho81/car-rental-v100/README.md

 ### Techs & languages used

 - Java, Spring, Springboot, Rest-api
-- H2 (while MySQl was used in car-rental-v1)
+- MySQl (while H2 was used in car-rental-v2)
 - Keycloak & spring security
 - HTTP request to external api